Fellow-Consulting-AG/docapp-docs/docs/en/index.md

 Every business process starts, contains or ends with a document.
 Regardless of whether in paper form or already as a file.
 This is called unstructured data.
 Although the information is on or in the document, it cannot be automatically integrated into the work processes, as it is simply not recognized by all software.

-## What is Docbits (DOC²)?
+## What is DocBits (DOC²)?

-Docbits (DOC²) is the latest software and solution for document capture that was developed by PolyDocs GmbH.
+DocBits (DOC²) is the latest software and solution for document capture that was developed by PolyDocs GmbH.
 It is a completely cloud-based solution that uses Artificial Intelligence and Machine Learning to precisely identify, classify, analyze and read your documents.
 No matter if on paper or a file.
-Docbits (DOC²) learns independently, the level of experience increases with each document.
-Docbits (DOC²) accomplishes this through swarm intelligence.
+DocBits (DOC²) learns independently, the level of experience increases with each document.
+DocBits (DOC²) accomplishes this through swarm intelligence.

-<ins>The Advantages of Docbits (DOC²) at a glance:</ins>
+<ins>The Advantages of DocBits (DOC²) at a glance:</ins>

   -  Recognizes the required data – even handwritten information and information in tables reliably and is self-learning, even through corrections by the user
   -  With swarm intelligence, you benefit continuously from the experiences of other customers